 So, should you feel guilty about diverging from your usual eating and exercise regime over the silly season?
 Absolutely not.
-These holidays use my guide to eat smart, ditch the guilt, and enjoy some good festive food.
+These holidays use our guide to eat smart, ditch the guilt, and enjoy some good festive food.

 Social gatherings often involve grazing platters full of cheeses, dips, crackers and processed meats.
 These platters can also be very high in calories and make it easy for you to eat over your daily energy requirements unknowingly.
 If you know that you have a tendency to set up permanent residence near the grazing platter, position yourself away from the food table to avoid continually snacking.
 Instead, grab a few of your favourites on a plate and walk away.

 To help avoid overeating at parties have a meal rich in protein and/or complex carbohydrates before leaving home.
-This will have you feeling satisfied and less-likely to over eat when out.
+This will have you feeling satisfied and less likely to overeat when out.
 This is also useful when alcohol is involved.
-After a few drinks our best efforts to avoid high calorie foods (midnight kebabs I’m looking at you) can be diminished.
+After a few drinks, our best efforts to avoid high calorie foods (midnight kebabs I’m looking at you) can be diminished.
 Ensuring you’ve had something substantial before going out will help reduce those cravings.

 And finally, when trying to eat mindfully over the holidays and confronted by many different food options, my golden rule of thumb is veggies first.
-Loading up your plate with vegetables or salad at social events is an effective way to ensure the meal stays relatively healthy and keep you fuller for longer.
+Loading up your plate with vegetables or salad at social events is an effective way to ensure the meal stays relatively healthy and keeps you fuller for longer.

 Ditch the Guilt (and Goals)

 While you’re at it, ditch any weight loss goal you may have over this period.
 The average individual gains 0.8 – 1.5 kg over the festive season according to Nutrition Australia, so chances are any weight loss goals you have in place during this time will be unsuccessful.
-The good news is, you can solve about any weight gain after the holidays.
+The good news is, you can solve any weight gain after the holidays.